Avoiding Common Configuration Pitfalls in n8n

 - Database contention: move from SQLite to Postgres for concurrent workloads.

-- Webhook 404: set correct external URL and pass X‑Forwarded headers.
+- Webhook 404: set the correct external URL and pass

-- TLS failures: check certificate chain on proxy and that n8n has plaintext or TLS as expected.
+- TLS failures: check the certificate chain on the proxy and that n8n is using plaintext or TLS as expected.

 Testing configurations after changes